The complex Maxwell stress tensor theorem: The imaginary stress tensor and the reactive strength of orbital momentum. A novel scenery underlying electromagnetic and optical forces: Reactive forces on an electric and magnetic dipole

-To get a closer look to the effect of absorption, Figs. 5(a)-5(d) depict the same as before for a hypothetical particle (Au3) whose refractive index $\hat{n}_{Au3}$ has a real part $n_{Au3}$ identical to that of Au, $n_{Au}$, but whose imaginary part $\kappa_{Au3}$ has artificially been set to zero.
+To get a closer look to the effect of absorption, Figs. 5(a)-5(d) depict the same as before for a hypothetical particle ($\rr{\rm Au_3}\bb$) whose refractive index $\hat{n}_{Au3}$ has a real part $n_{Au3}$ identical to that of Au, $n_{Au}$, but whose imaginary part $\kappa_{Au3}$ has artificially been set to zero.
 We see that now, as no resonance is present, all quantities behave as in a dielectric sphere, [compare with Figs. 2(a)-2(d)].
 The ILF follows the heuristic theoretical equation (\ref{ILFex3}) and the antagonic role of both forces is now retrieved.
 It is interesting, nevertheless, that close to the wavelength where the ILF changes sign, both forces coincide being practically zero.

-In this connection, Figs. 6(a)-6(d) show a direct comparison of the polarizability, RLF and ILF for the Au sphere and three hypothetical particles whose refractive index real part is the same as that of Au, $\hat{n}_{Au}$ but with the imaginary part artificially chosen as: a half that of Au (Au1), the same as the real part (Au2), and zero (Au3).
-In the Au1 case the plasmon resonance is much stronger than in Au, but although the RLF is accordingly stronger, the pulling ILF more than doubles the RLF.
-The antagonic role between both forces is observed in the Au2 and Au3 cases.
+In this connection, Figs. 6(a)-6(d) show a direct comparison of the polarizability, RLF and ILF for the Au sphere and three hypothetical particles whose refractive index real part is the same as that of Au, $\hat{n}_{Au}$ but with the imaginary part artificially chosen as: a half that of Au ($\rr{\rm Au_1}\bb$), the same as the real part ($\rr{\rm Au_2}\bb$), and zero ($\rr{\rm Au_3}\bb$).
+In the $\rr{\rm Au_1}\bb$ case the plasmon resonance is much stronger than in Au, but although the RLF is accordingly stronger, the pulling ILF more than doubles the RLF.
+The \rr antagonistic \bb role between both forces is observed in the $\rr{\rm Au_2}\bb$ and $\rr{\rm Au_3}\bb$ cases.